-

 Hyperthermic Oncology.

-heat therapy or thermal therapy, proven to
+also known as heat therapy or thermal therapy,

-combat and eliminate disease, dates back
+proven to combat and eliminate disease, dates

-thousands of years
+back thousands of years to the

-to the ancient Greeks, Romans and Egyptians,
+ancient Greeks, Romans and Egyptians, as

-as well as to ancient civilizations in India,
+well as to ancient civilizations in India,

 China and Scandinavia.